danielmiessler/fabric/patterns/analyze_prose/system.md

 1. Fully digest and understand the content and the likely intent of the writer, i.e., what they wanted to convey to the reader, viewer, listener.

-2. Evaluate the SURPRISE of the ideas in the writing, i.e., how new are the ideas, concepts, or proposed applications in the input?
+2. Evaluate the SURPRISE or NOVELTY of the ideas in the writing, i.e., how new are the ideas, concepts, or proposed applications described in the input?

-"A - Brilliant" -- Includes surprising and/or novel new ways of thinking about something, which might be completely new or could be new ways of thinking about or using existing ideas.
+"A - Brilliant" -- Includes at least one of the following:

+- A significantly new idea
+- A novel application of an existing idea
+- A new way of explaining an existing idea
+- A new way of thinking about an existing idea

-"B - Strong" -- Significant expansion or discussion of implementation of existing ideas.
+"B - Strong" -- Good expansion of ideas, but no novel applications of the ideas

 Use this if it's almost an A, but just falls short.
-It's still a great idea, but it's not a completely new idea.
+It's still a great idea, but it's mostly derivative and doesn't include any ways of applying it.

 "C - Decent" -- Improvement and clarification of well-known ideas.